Don't Blame Me 2:070:00/2:07

-(On September 9th, 2013, the CD, "I'll Think of Something," (title track composed by Charles Nathan,) was released in Chuck's honor, and the 1st Annual Chuck Nathan Memorial Jam Session was held.
-Since then the Chuck Nathan Memorial Jam Session has become an annual event where the Jam has occurred five times.
-For the most recent, 2017 Jam, nothing but Chuck's songs were performed for the first, hour-long set.
+(On September 9th, 2013, the CD, "I'll Think of Something," (title track composed by Charles Nathan,) was released in Charles's honor, and the 1st Annual Chuck Nathan Memorial Jam Session was held.
+Since then the Chuck Nathan Memorial Jam Session has become an annual event where the Jam has occurred six times.
+Mostly, nothing but Charles's songs are performed for the first, hour-long set.
 All of the jam-session events have occurred in Eugene, Oregon, where a good, swingin' time, including jazz-music listening and dancing, was had by all.)

-Preparation for Hearing a Recording of Chuck's Trumpet Playing
+Preparation for Hearing a Recording of Charles Nathan's Trumpet Playing

 Charles Nathan was not a life-long working musician, but he was a life-long music writer.
 Although he dropped out of high school to form his own band, and continued to play during the war years of the forties, his performing career essentially ended with his military discharge and his returning home to his wife and newly-born first son Paul, his family that he needed to support, which was more important to him than his performing career.

-I have been hesitant about posting any of Chuck's music performing, but since the idea here is to make an effort that will allow people to get to know my dad better, I have come to realize that hearing Chuck's trumpet playing is essential.
-On this track, hearing Chuck's piano playing accompanying himself is helpful, but hearing the substantial, jazz-trumpet player he was puts one in contact with the foundation of his musical being.
+I have been hesitant about posting any of Charles Nathan's music performing, but since the idea here is to make an effort that will allow people to get to know my dad better, I have come to realize that hearing Charles Nathan's trumpet playing is essential.
+On this track, hearing Charles Nathan's piano playing accompanying himself is helpful, but hearing the substantial, jazz-trumpet player he was puts one in contact with the foundation of his musical being.

 Soaring is pleased to share the following track of Don't Blame Me with you for your enjoyment and appreciation.
 I'm sure my dad would agree with the lyrical sentiment expressed by the title in reference to today's music.
 After all my dad was an advocate for better music than what we have had throughout his life, and it is not his fault that you have been witness to such music earning so many dollars, and receiving various awards, when in truth, the seriousness of some of this music is not very serious at all, and destined to be ignored by historians of fine arts music.